-US, Taliban close to reduction in violence agreement
+US, Taliban close to ‘reduction in violence’ agreement

+“I think that we’re making significant progress,” O’Brien said at an event hosted by the Atlantic Council in Washington.
+“It’s something we’re keeping the president appraised of on a very regular basis.
+You hate to make predictions when it comes to Afghanistan … but I’ll say that we’re cautiously optimistic that some good news could be forthcoming on that front.”

-If the reduction in violence holds, the U.S. and Taliban would be expected to sign an agreement to begin talks involving the Taliban and Afghans from across the nation, including some who hold government positions but don’t represent the government.
-The Taliban has refused to negotiate with the Afghan government.
+If a reduction in violence holds, the U.S. and Taliban would be expected to sign an agreement to begin talks within 10 days involving the Taliban and Afghans from across the nation, including some who hold government positions but don’t represent the government, the person familiar with the negotiations said.

+“The president had made it very clear that there will have to be a reduction in violence and there will have to be meaningful intra-Afghan talks for things to move forward,” O’Brien said.
+“If both those things and a number of other conditions are met and we are able to get agreement on them, I think we could have some good news coming out of Afghanistan — so we’ll have to wait and see over the next several days and weeks.”

+The other conditions include the Taliban pledging not to associate with al-Qaida, the Islamic State or other malign organizations, he said.

+The Taliban, who ruled Afghanistan with a harsh version of Islamic law from 1996 to 2001 and hosted Osama bin Laden as he masterminded the 9/11 attacks, say they no longer seek a monopoly on power.
+But the militant group now controls or holds sway over roughly half of the country.

+There are fears that a full withdrawal of some 20,000 NATO troops, including about 12,000 U.S. forces, would leave the Afghan government vulnerable to collapse, or unleash another round of fighting in a war that has killed tens of thousand.
+America’s longest war, which has claimed the lives of 2,400 U.S. service men and women.

-Many questions about the expected agreement remain unanswered and it’s unclear if President Donald Trump will sign off on the deal.
+Many questions about the expected agreement remain unanswered and it’s unclear if Trump will sign off on the deal.
 Trump abruptly broke off the on-again, off-again U.S. talks with the Taliban in September after nearly a year of discussions with the insurgent group.
 Trump announced he had canceled a secret meeting with the Taliban leaders and the Afghan president at Camp David after a Taliban car bomb exploded in Kabul and killed 12 people, including a U.S. service member.

 News of progress in talks comes after Trump and Vice President Mike Pence traveled Monday evening to Dover Air Force Base in Delaware to pay respects to two U.S. soldiers killed Saturday in Afghanistan when a soldier dressed in an Afghan army uniform opened fire with a machine gun.